 - PMD, source-based software flaw finder for Java programs

-- SonarQube™ aggregates the results of the precedent three software in a unified and coherent interface.
+- SonarQube™ provides its own Java static analyzer and also support the aggregation of the results of the precedent three software in a unified and coherent interface.
 It adds code coverage measurement and computes a lot of useful source code metrics.
 It is very useful for managing the health of source code and technical debt.

 - walkmod, a tool for Java source code that share common goals with AutoRefactor